Jazz Fest 2021

 2,500 Artist Signed & Numbered silkscreen prints with an added homage imprint on 100% rag paper, 25” x 37”, $245

 750 Remarques Artist Signed & Numbered silkscreen prints with homage imprint and unique hand embellishment by the Artist & bearing the estate-stamped signature of Professor Longhair on 100% rag paper, 25” x 37”, $595

 350 C-Marques Artist Overpainted, Artist Signed & Numbered with homage imprint and the estate-stamped signature of Professor Longhair silkscreened on canvas, selectively overpainted by Guion & suitable for stretching; unstretched size 27” x 39”, $995.

+Framing is only available for a limited time.
 Our frames are crafted from archival materials finished in beautiful satin black.
 The framed Unsigned print uses a 1.25" profile frame.
 The Signed and ReMarque edition frames have a .875" front profile with a 1" depth, creating an elegant shadowbox effect.
 The float-mounted ReMarque edition showcases the full size of the archival print in a larger gallery format, adding 1" to 1.5" of pH neutral matte around the full sheet presentation.
 Matted prints feature a 1.25" to 1.75" wide white neutral pH matte depending on the edition.
 Although Art4Now's oil-based silkscreen inks are highly stable, our glass-clear acrylic adds additional archival protection, blocking 87% of UV rays.
 All framed prints come fully assembled and ready to hang!
 Art4Now does not provide retail framing services onsite.
 Shipping charges for framed orders are for the U.S. only.
 International orders will incur additional shipping charges.